wp-plugins/si-contact-form/trunk/readme.txt

  * Setting to hide the CAPTCHA from logged in users and or admins.
  * Multi "E-mail to" contact support.
  * Auto form fill for logged in users.
+ * Customizable form field titles.
  * Sends E-mail with UTF-8 character encoding for US and International character support.
  * I18n language translation support (see FAQ)

 Security:
 --------
- * It has very tight security, it stops all the spammer tricks I have found.
+ * It has very tight security, stops spammer tricks.
  * Akismet spam protection support.
+ * Spam checks E-mail address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other E-mail injection attempts to spam the world.
+ * Makes sure the contact form was posted from your blog domain name only.
  * Filters all form inputs from HTML and other nasties.
- * Spamchecks E-mail address input from common spammer tactics... prevents spammer forcing to:, cc:, bcc:, newlines, and other E-mail injection attempts to spam the world.
- * Makes sure the contact form was posted from your blog domain name only.
  * E-mail message footer shows blog username(if logged on), Date/Time timestamp, IP address, and user agent (browser version) of user who contacted you.

 Captcha Image Support: